-- enable synchronization with the operating center to receive injection rules and send logs. - obtain the password from a WiFi network and enter - emulate an Access Point to attract target devices - apply device identification rules and infect them - force new authentication on devices not identified upon the first attempt - select devices based on filters or chronological information
+- Enable synchronization with RCS to receive updated identification and injection rules and send logs. - Updating Tactical Control Center - Connect to a protected WiFi network to obtain its password. - · Apply device identification rules and infect them - Force new authentication on devices not identified upon the first attempt - Select devices based on filters or chronological information - Emulate an Access Point to attract target devices